At a Glance

-Kuriya (くり屋) is a new product line for Nanyouken (南陽軒) which we designed in collaboration with Tonoloop Networks Inc. Nanyouken is a confectioner specialised on chestnuts sweets with over 100 years of tradition from Nakatsugawa, Gifu prefecture in Japan.
+Kuriya (くり屋) is a new product line for Nanyouken (南陽軒) which we designed.
+Nanyouken is a confectioner specialised on chestnuts sweets with over 100 years of tradition from Nakatsugawa, Gifu prefecture in Japan.
 The name “Kuriya” is derived from the Japanese word for chestnut “Kuri” (栗 or くり) and “Ya” (屋), which means shop or store.

 This project involved:

 - Visual identity design development, including logo

 - Design of print collateral and various packagings